rewgs/osc-as/README.md

 >
 > Your username may be different than `admin`.

 2. A window requesting you to install the Xcode Command Line Tools may appear.
 If so, click `Install`.
-Once the installation is finished, repeat steps 2 and 3.

 <p align="center">
   <img src="./assets/xcode cli tools.jpg" width="512"/>